-A duration of 12 months means that the project must start immediately following grant award and will end 12 months later.
-Is it possible to postpone the start of the project, so the project will last 12 months, but the start and end will be later?
+A duration of 12 months means that the project must start immediately following the grant award and will end 12 months later.
+Is it possible to postpone the start of the project so it will last 12 months, but the start and end will be later?

-Projects are selected based on the ease of which they can result in dam removal over short timescales and projects that take longer than 12 months to implement will be seen as less attractive to the programme at the time of application.
-Once live, all projects must be delivered within 12 months of grant award, and we are unlikely to agree to postponing the start or end date of a project unless there is an exceptional reason e.g. severe weather delayed demolition or permit approval took longer than expected.
+Projects are selected based on the ease with which they can result in dam removal over short timescales, and projects that take longer than 12 months to implement will be seen as less attractive to the programme at the time of application.
+Once live, all projects must be delivered within 12 months of the grant award, and we are unlikely to agree to postpone the start or end date of a project unless there is an exceptional reason, e.g. severe weather delayed demolition or permit approval took longer than expected.

 Yes, you need to send in an expression of interest for categories A1, A2, A3, and B1.
-If you are submitting a project for an A4 dam removal (preparatory work previously funded by the programme) or for category C you only need to submit a Proposal.
+If you submit a project for an A4 dam removal (pre-demolition work previously funded by the programme) or for Category C, you only need to submit a Proposal.
 Our application portal makes this process easy as it will lead you in the right direction once you pick which category you are applying for.

 Regarding categories A2 preparatory work and A4 dam removal, can you apply for both A2 and A4 for the same barrier?

-If a dam is not yet ready for removal, an applicant is encouraged to apply for an A2 preparatory work grant first.
-After the applicant successfully finishes an A2 project (or has completed most of the necessary work), they are eligible to apply for dam removal funding under the A4 grant category for that same barrier.
+If a dam is not yet ready for removal, an applicant is encouraged to apply for an A2 pre-demolition work grant first.
+After the applicant successfully finishes an A2 project (or has completed most of the necessary work), they can apply for dam removal funding under the A4 grant category for that same barrier.